mrserverless/serverless-golang/examples/aws-golang-dynamodb/README.md

 cp .env.example .env
 # fill in and correct any of the variables in .env
 # replace `WORKDIR` in .env with `/go/src/path/your-app`
+make test
-make package deploy
+make build deploy
 ```

 ## Testing
-With docker compose you are free to use `localstack/localstack` containers or similar tooling to simulate
-AWS behaviour.
-Example might be added in the future.
+This project uses `localstack` via docker to test the DynamoDB calls locally.
+Everything is automatically taken care of by `make test`